vmihalko/ksh/src/cmd/INIT/README-mamake.md

 iteration *variable*.

 `loop` requires a seekable input file (i.e.: not a pipe).

+## Debugging mamake ##

+If the environment variable `MAMAKE_DEBUG_PREFIX` is exported, its value is split into whitespace-separated command arguments and inserted before every `mamake` invocation.
+This allows debugging `mamake` with tools like `valgrind`, `strace`, or `dtruss`, which are used by passing a command to them as a set of operands.

 ## Appendix: Main changes from the AT&T version ##